rolandkrause/fun_programming/README.md

-# Exercise for Regular Expressions
+# Exercise for Functional Programming

-Please fill your name and answer in `stringr.qmd`.
+Please fill your name and answer the questions in `fun_programming.qmd`.